 There is no limit or general definition of how debt-to-income limit should be designed.
 It’s effect can vary depending on different designs.
 For example, the limit can be designed to target individual households or the bank’s lending stock.
 A number of countries have adopted this index by establishing an upper limit to a household’s total loan in relation to its disposable income.
 This ratio can be compared to worldwide ratio to have an idea about property bubble.
 Normally, 50-60% is still considered acceptable and note that most of the released data regarding household debt actually includes other debts such as consumer debts and mortgage loans and not only housing loans.
 Some of the countries/areas which have debt-to-income ratio more than 100% are indeed at higher risk for investment.

 This is referring to home price to annual rental rates.
 Based on statistics collected during economy crisis in 1997 and 2007, a reference figure can be around 100%.
 If we observe a figure which is lower (<100%) than the reference, that could be the right period to buy/accumulate properties.

 I will discuss in more details in my coming article to relate these 3 signals with Malaysia’s property market.
+Check out our 2017 outlook for property market.
 At the same, we should also take into consideration the effect of macro-economy for example interest rate increase by Fed etc. You can also read the recent updates of property related news and like our page here.

 The slogan “location, location, location!” is no longer the most important factor for real estate investment, at least not all the time.
 Many great locations have become hot, too pricey and unworthy for investors to pursue especially when economy is going down, just not wise!
 Not everyone affords to buy properties at the city centre.
 For an investor without a super deep-pocket, we should not risk our money and limited loan opportunity for solely location especially a mature location.
 Yes, you might still make a profit having higher chance to make a mistake at the same time.